-Around 2.5 million people die each year from alcoholism.
-Many more thousands attend an alcohol rehab centre in order to combat alcohol’s negative health implications.
+Approximately 3 million people die from alcohol-related causes, representing a staggering 1 in 20 deaths (WHO).
+Thousands more attend an alcohol rehab centre in order to combat alcohol’s negative health repercussions.

-In this post we discuss how exactly alcohol consumption affects the human brain.
-Alcohol is deemed a ‘depressant’ as opposed as a ‘stimulant’.
-Scientists classify drugs in this way according to their reaction on the brain.
+In this post we dissect how alcohol consumption affects the human brain.
+Alcohol is deemed a ‘depressant’ as opposed as a ‘stimulant’, and scientists classify drugs in this way according to their reaction on the brain.
 Alcohol is a depressant because it slows the brain down by increasing the activity of two important neurotransmitters.

 How scientists determine the effects of alcohol on the brain